haxted/FlipOS/README.md

 The OS that don’t play, built by Flip.

 I started this project a year ago as a Python-based prototype that acted like an OS—but let’s be real, it wasn’t a real OS.
-Now, with FlipOS 1.7.2, I’m taking it fully off the leash: a 32-bit, from-scratch operating system, built independently with zero Linux influence.
+Now, with FlipOS 1.7.2, I’m taking it fully off the leash: an ARM-Based, from-scratch operating system, built independently with zero Linux influence.
 This is FlipOS energy—modular, lightweight, and made for hackers, coders, and tinkerers who want full control.

 ---